jameslieu/jameslieu.github.io/_posts/2020-06-05-pluralsight-review.md

 What I liked about the Path feature is that it provides me some direction when deciding what course or videos to watch.
 At the time, I had selected the C# path and seeing the courses in their associated category based on the skill level helps me choose which course to take next.

-One thing I believe is a disadvantage of the Skill IQ is, they don't encourage the user to still consider courses that are in the lower skill category.
-I think even though I have some experience with C# (in this scenario), that doesn't mean I'm an 'expert' because my 'Skill IQ' score claims I am.
+One minor critique I have of the 'Skill IQ' is, it may discourage the user from considering courses that are in the lower skill category.
+I think even though I have some experience with C# (in this scenario), that doesn't necessarily mean I'm an 'expert' because my 'Skill IQ' score claims I am.
 Even with many years of experience, there can be gaps in your knowledge base and so the user shouldn't ignore courses in a lower skill category such as the 'C# fundamentals' course.

 ## Personal Profile